-3.Select File➔Load module (it is not important the program pointer / PP is lost)
+3.Select File➔Load module (if you are starting a new project, it is not important the program pointer / PP is lost)

 4.Select the MOD file from the USB disk

 1.Change the controller switch to manual mode.
 The “Manual” message at the top menu bar should be displayed.

 2.Select: ABB➔Program editor➔Debug➔PP to routine

-4.Hold the “dead man” switch from the teach pendant.
-The message “Motors On” as the status of the robot should be visible as well as the orange robot light should be on.
+4.Hold the “dead man” switch on the teach pendant if you are operating in manual mode.
+The message Motors On as the status of the robot should be visible as well as the orange robot light should be turned on.

 5.Select the play button on the teach pendant to start the program

 The following steps allow creating or modifying robot tools (TCP, also known as tooldata in ABB robot programming):

 1.Select ABB➔Program data➔tooldata (double click)

 2.It is possible to create or modify existing tool variables

 3.Once the tool has been defined the X,Y,Z values of the TCP can be retrieved

 1.Right click the robot in RoboDK

 2.Select Connect to robot…

 3.Enter the IP of the robot

 The complete path can be retrieved from the teach pendant or using FileZilla FTP Client.

 5.Enter the FTP credentials (anonymous by default)

 Once a RoboDK program is ready to be sent to the robot:

 1.Right click a program in RoboDK

-program to robot (Ctrl+F6)
+2.Select Send program to robot (Ctrl+F6)

 This will generate the program and attempt to transfer it to the robot controller.
 A window will pop up showing if the FTP transfer was successful or not.